Smile (Juice Wrld and the Weeknd song): Background and release

 In mid 2018, an early demo of the track that only had Higgins' vocals on it leaked and quickly became one of his most popular leaks amongst fans.
-On September 10, 2019, Juice Wrld first revealed his interest in making a track with the Weeknd via Twitter, in a tweet saying "Me and The Weeknd would make a diamond record..."
-The song's 2018 demo was first leaked in July 2020, under the title "Sad".
+On September 10, 2019, Juice Wrld first revealed his interest in making a track with the Weeknd via Twitter, in a tweet saying "Me and The Weeknd would make a diamond record...".
 Nearly a month after the release of Juice Wrld's posthumous third studio album Legends Never Die, on August 4, 2020, the Weeknd announced that a collaboration between the two artists was on the way soon, tweeting out "XO + 999 Thursday Night".
 Shortly before the song's release, on August 6, 2020, the Weeknd announced the single's title as being "Smile", with the artist upon the song's release, later on stating that he wished Juice Wrld could be alive at the moment to celebrate the song's release.
 An updated version of Legends Never Die featuring the song was also released alongside the single.